 - 1. Development applications shall comply with the complete application submission requirements of the Planning Act.
-The Township shall maintain a Development Application Study policy, which will be reviewed with applicants in the pre-consultation process. - To process the application, the Township may require additional information and/or reports, as listed in the Policy.
+The Township shall maintain a Development Application Study policy, which will be reviewed with applicants in the pre-consultation process.

+- 2. To process the application, the Township may require additional information and/or reports, as listed in the Policy.
 The additional information and/or reports will be identified in writing after a pre-application consultation or after further review of the development proposal.
-All required reports must be completed to the satisfaction of the Township or relevant approval authority. - 3.
-Depending on the nature of the proposed development and planning application(s), the Township may require plans and/or studies including, but not limited to:
+All required reports must be completed to the satisfaction of the Township or relevant approval authority.

+- 3. Depending on the nature of the proposed development and planning application(s), the Township may require plans and/or studies including, but not limited to:

 - a.
 Planning Rationale;

 - b.
 Heritage Impact Assessment;

 - c.
 Environmental Impact Statement;

 - d.
 Transportation Impact Study;

 - e.
 Minimum Distance Separation analysis;

 - f.
 Servicing Options Study;

 - g.
 Drainage / Stormwater Management Report / Plan;

 - h.
 Geotechnical Study;

 - i.
 Hydrogeological Study;

 - j.
 Erosion and Sediment Control Plan;

 - k.
 Noise / Vibration Study;

-- I. Sun-Shadow Study;
+- 1. Sun-Shadow Study;

 - m.
 Fisheries Assessment;

 - n.
 Shoreline Riparian Control Study;

 - o.
 Archaeological Assessment;

 - p.
 Record of Site Condition (RSC);

 - q.
 Air / Dust Study; and,

 - r.
 Groundwater Protection Study.

+- 4. The Township has the authority to request additional information that will be required as part of a complete application, after further review of the application proposal.